geryb-bg/gery-web/blog/WebBluetooth/Example/article.md

 };
 ```

-This method does two things, it adds an event listener for `characteristicvaluechanged`, so that every time the characteristic updates it's value we will update the text on our page.
+This method does two things, it adds an event listener for `characteristicvaluechanged`, so that every time the characteristic updates its value we will update the text on our page.
 It also uses the `startNotifications()` method which tells the device that it can start sending us data.
-The last thing we need is to call the listen method from within the `connectButton.onclick` method, that way as soon as we connect to the device we can start listening to it's heart beat.
+The last thing we need is to call the listen method from within the `connectButton.onclick` method, that way as soon as we connect to the device we can start listening to its heart beat.

 That's all we need to be able to send and receive data to and from the nRF52 dongle over bluetooth.
 Start up your app one last time to check that everything is working.
 If something has gone wrong you can checkout the [full solution](https://github.com/geryb-bg/gery-web/tree/master/blog/WebBluetooth/Example/code).